Julia-Tempering/Pigeons.jl/docs/src/distributed.md

     random number generators in current languages).
 - [Non-associativity of floating point operations](https://en.wikipedia.org/wiki/Associative_property#:~:text=non%2Dassociative%20magmas.-,Nonassociativity%20of%20floating%20point%20calculation,sized%20values%20are%20joined%20together).
-As a result, when several workers perform [Distributed reduction](https://en.wikipedia.org/wiki/MapReduce) of floating point values, the output of this reduction will be slightly different.
+As a result, when several workers perform [Distributed reduction](https://en.wikipedia.org/wiki/MapReduce) of floating point values, the output of this reduction will be slightly different depending on the number of workers.
     When these reductions are then fed into further random operations, this implies two randomized algorithms with the same seed but using a different number of workers will eventually arbitrarily diverge pointwise.